nt1m/website/posts/my-decade-retrospective-of-the-internet.md

 ---
 title: My decade retrospective of the internet
-description: A nostalgic look back at everything that happened on the internet in the last 10 years.
+description: A nostalgic look back at everything that happened on the internet in the last 10 years through the eyes my childhood.
-date: 2020-01-01
+date: 2019-12-25
 tags:
   - internet
   - childhood